What is OCIO? How partnering with one can help your organization.

-Who can benefit from OCIO?
+Who is OCIO?

 How can an outsourced CIO or OCIO model improve governance?